ajshort/silverstripe-eventresources/README.md

 available resources have been booked for part of the event.
 You can use the event resources admin panel to check which event booked it.

-Note: Recurring events currently do not work with resource booking.

 ## Maintainer Contacts
 *  Andrew Short (<andrew@silverstripe.com.au>)